openzipkin/zipkin/zipkin-collector/kafka/README.md

 ### Legacy encoding
 Older versions of zipkin accepted a single span per message, as opposed to a list per message.
 This practice is deprecated, but still supported.

+## Kafka topic settings
+By default, this collector creates one instance of KafkaConsumer to poll for messages.
+Given that, our suggestion is to create the `zipkin` topic with one partition initially.
+Observe the KafkaConsumer instance for considerable consumer lag and scale up the number of instances using the [KAFKA_STREAMS](../../zipkin-server/README.md#kafka-collector) parameter as needed.
+For each KafkaConsumer instance added you should also add a partition to the `zipkin` topic.
+The number of partitions should always be equal or larger than the number of KafkaConsumer instances to benefit from the parallelism an additional KafkaConsumer brings.

+Note that tuning this collector should happen in coordination with your storage backend.
+There is no point in scaling up the collector if your storage backend is the bottleneck.
+There are various KafkaConsumer parameters (`max.poll.records`, `fetch.max.bytes` etc) that allow you to tweak behaviour and prevent the collector from swamping the storage backend.